-- an accredited or pre-accredited public or non-profit institution that provides a bachelor’s degree or not less than a 2 year program that provides credit toward a degree or certification; or
+- that provide a bachelor’s degree or not less than a 2-year program that provides credit toward a degree or certification, or

-- an accredited or pre-accredited public or non-profit institution that provides not less than one year training to prepare students for gainful employment
+- that provide not less than one-year training to prepare students for gainful employment

-- an accredited or pre-accredited public or non-profit institution, or a private institution, that has been in existence for at least two years and provides a program of training to prepare students for gainful employment in a recognized occupation.
-If you have any questions or concerns please call your ETV Coordinator.
+- that have been in existence for at least two years and provide a program of training to prepare students for gainful employment in a recognized occupation.

 Have You Considered Exploring Vocational and Technical Career Options?